Lower North Thompson and Barriere

 This is Cowboy Country

 Western roots run deep here so make sure you bring your appetite, boots and hat.
 This is the home of the Jandana Ranch where you can become a horse whisperer.
 Visit Barriere the first weekend of September and you’ll have the chance to experience cowboy culture up close.
-Bring the entire family along to the North Thompson Fall Fair and Rodeo.
-Come celebrate the best of this rural Canadian lifestyle with livestock and rodeo competitions.
-Fuel up with fair food and burn it off at the community dances!
+Celebrate the best of this rural Canadian lifestyle with livestock and rodeo competitions at the North Thompson Fall Fair and Rodeo.
+Bring the entire family along to the fuel up with fair food and burn it off at the community dances!

 Barriere – Beyond the Blacktop